Why we undertook this project

 - How have changes in NHS services – especially primary care, community nursing and acute services – affected the health, wellbeing and care needs of people?

 - What is the impact on the quality of care being provided?

-As well as describing what is happening at a local level, the project will also seek to draw out the innovative practices and strategies commissioners and providers are using to mitigate current pressures.
+As well as describing what is happening at a local level, the project also sought to draw out the innovative practices and strategies commissioners and providers are using to mitigate current pressures.

-The research will take a case-study approach, looking in depth at a small number of local authorities.
-Although primarily qualitative in focus, the project will explore quantitative data at both local and national level.
+The research took a case-study approach, looking in depth at a small number of local authorities.
+Although primarily qualitative in focus, the project explored quantitative data at both local and national level.